Alfresco/alfresco-identity-service/README.md

 ```

 <!-- markdownlint-disable MD029 -->
-4. Get Minikube or ELB IP and set it as a variable for future use:
+4. Get local or ELB IP and set it as a variable for future use:
 <!-- markdownlint-disable MD029 -->

 ```bash